open-energy-transition/form-energy-storage-2/README.md

+**REMARK!!
+This is an outdated version of the project repository and has been archived.
+Refer to https://github.com/open-energy-transition/form-energy-storage for the updated project PyPSA-Eur fork**
 # The Role of Energy Storage in Germany
 This repository offers a reproducible workflow for the analysis of the role of short-, medium- and long-duration energy storages in Germany 2035.